Saturday, May 4, 2024

 Clarkston: The Wolves had a very strong year winning 19 games while playing a very tough schedule this season.
 Clarkston fell in a heartbreaker 44-42 to Grand Blanc in the regional finals.
 They lose Claire Walker, Emily Valencia, and Kate Thomas to graduation.
 The Wolves have Brooklyn Covert, Elliana Robak, Marley Mazur, Ella Morgner, Ellery Hernandez, Kayla Butki, Lauren Fishtaller, Keira Zorski, Lexi Fry, and Jenna Thomas coming back for Coach Aaron Goodnough.
 Program strength will be something to watch this offseason, Clarkston will be back with a ton of proven experience next season.

-Oxford: The Wildcats was up and down winning 11 games this season.
+Oxford: The Wildcats had an up and down winning 11 games this season.
 Oxford fell 60-38 to Grand Blanc in the district finals.
 It's the fourth time they lost to Grand Blanc in the postseason.
 They lose Braydee Elling, Peyton Richter, Abigail Snable, and Lexie Yankee to graduation.
-The Wildcats have Allison Hufstedler, Sophia Rabb, Emma Beggs, Mia Champagne, Tegan O’Connor, Brynley Cardona, Camryn Quidort, Jaylen Jacobsen, Katelyn Brockway, and Claire Bruski coming back for Coach Rachel Bryer.
-Program strength looks solid for Bryer next season.
+The Wildcats have Allison Hufstedler, Sophia Rabb, Emma Beggs, Mia Champagne, Tegan O’Connor, Brynley Cardona, Camryn Quidort, Jaylen Jacobsen, Katelyn Brockway, and Claire Bruski coming back but they will have a new coach after Coach Rachel Bryer stepped down.
+Program strength looks solid for their new coach next season.
 It should be a very interesting summer for Oxford this offseason.

 Royal Oak: The Ravens had a season of firsts despite not winning the White this season.
 They won 19 games which included their first district title after going on the road and beating Warren Cousino 43-41 on an Emmy Walden layup.
 Royal Oak shocked Grosse Pointe North 53-48 behind 24 points from Lucy Freytag in the regional semifinals.
 They were no match for West Bloomfield falling 58-25 in the regional finals.
 They lose seven seniors in Cecilia Irwin, Walden, Emilie Austin, Megan Haun, Riley Danaher, Katrina Malinich, and Anna Waterstreet to graduation.
 The Ravens have Freytag, Lydia Dickens, Hannah Saunders, Jordan Hills, Vivian Lawrence, and Maddie Lawrence coming back for Coach Brian Sopota.
 Program strength looks to be solid for Royal Oak.
 A ton of firsts for a program that seems to be on the rise.